 Applying scarcity to marketing is simple: you use the fear of insufficiency to sell more.

-For example, a company will notify consumers that there are only X amount of their product left in stock.
-They urge the consumer to buy now, because if they do not purchase at this moment, the product will likely sell out before they have a chance to buy later on.
+For example, a company will notify consumers that there is only X amount of their product left in stock.
+They urge the consumer to buy now because if they do not purchase at this moment, the product will likely sell out before they have a chance to buy later on.